Matroska-Org/libmatroska/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## External Behavior (added text)

+Violations of this code outside these spaces may affect a person's ability to participate within them.

 ## Our Responsibilities